 The presidents of Caltech and MIT have established a LIGO Oversight Committee, chaired by a member appointed by the Caltech President.
-It is composed of three members each from Caltech and MIT appointed by their respective presidents, one appointee each from several other LSC institutions that are major stakeholders in LIGO, and two elected representatives from the LSC who serve as "technical advisors".
+It is composed of three members each from Caltech and MIT appointed by their respective presidents, one appointee each from several other LSC institutions that are major stakeholders in LIGO, two elected representatives from the LSC who serve as non-voting "technical advisors", two appointed external non-voting representatives from the theoretical astrophysics community and the observational astronomy community, and an NSF representative as an observer.
 The past LSC Spokesperson also serves as a non-voting member.
 The Oversight Committee reports to the presidents through the Chair of Physics, Mathematics and Astronomy at Caltech, and the Dean of Science at MIT.
 It provides review of LIGO program status and progress as required.
-The Oversight Committee functions under a formal written charge LIGO-M040409.
+The Oversight Committee functions under a formal written charge, LIGO-M040409.

-5.5 Executive Director and Deputy Director
+5.5 Executive Director

 The LIGO Laboratory Executive Director is appointed by the Caltech President in consultation with the MIT President and with the approval of NSF.
-The Director performs his/her responsibilities in close association with the LIGO Laboratory Deputy Director, who is appointed by the Director with the approval of the Presidents and the NSF.
-The LIGO Laboratory Executive Director, in association with the Deputy Director, reports progress on a periodic basis to the LIGO Oversight Committee.
+The Director performs his/her responsibilities in close association with the LIGO Laboratory Directorate (described below), consisting of the Chief Operations Officer and the Associate Directors for Caltech and MIT, who are appointed by the Director with concurrence of the Caltech and MIT administrations.
+The LIGO Laboratory Executive Director, in association with the Directorate, reports progress on a periodic basis to the LIGO Oversight Committee.